The Adventures of Letterman

 The Adventures of Letterman is a series of animated shorts that was a regular feature on the 1970s PBS educational television series The Electric Company.
 A superhero spoof created by Mike Thaler, it debuted during the show's second season.
 Each episode was animated by John Hubley and Faith Hubley and pit the title character, voiced by Gene Wilder, against the "Spell Binder", voiced by Zero Mostel, with Joan Rivers as the narrator.
-Plots revolve around Spell Binder causing trouble by changing the letter of a word so means something completely different, then Letterman restoring it.
+Plots revolve around Spell Binder causing trouble by changing the letter of a word so it means something completely different, then Letterman restoring it.
 Sixty segments were produced from 1972 to 1976.

 Plot

 In each episode, Joan Rivers narrates the introduction:

 Then the narrator describes a simple, everyday situation.
 The Spell Binder expresses disgust at what is occurring and uses his magic wand to change a key letter in a word causing havoc.
-The people who were enjoying custard have it suddenly become mustard, causing them to turn red and feel burning in their mouths.
+For example, in one episode a group of people who are enjoying custard have it suddenly become mustard, causing them to turn red and feel burning in their mouths.
 Spell Binder then revels in his fun.

 After the narrator expresses despair at the situation, Letterman—having observed the situation from afar—jumps into action.
 He replaces the incorrect letter with a more appropriate one that was conveniently placed on his varsity sweater (the narrator would say, for example, "Ripping a 'c' from his varsity sweater..."), after which time the situation was resolved and things went back to normal.
 Spell Binder expressed disgust and frustration that Letterman once again foiled his fun ("Curses" or some similar line), while Letterman was sometimes invited to join with the people he helped in whatever they were doing.